getodk/docs/odk1-src/oauth2-service.rst

    :alt: Image showing lists pf application of APIs.

-To be able to publish to Google Sheets and Fusion Tables, and to be able to view maps, we need to enable this project to use 4 of these application APIs.
-The 4 application APIs we need to enable are:
+To be able to publish to Google Sheets, and to be able to view maps, we need to enable this project to use these application APIs:

 - Google Maps Javascript API v3
 - Drive API
 - Sheets API
-- Fusion Tables API

 The Sheets API is under the same section heading as the Drive API.